What kind of festival are you?

 No!
 Under the age of 22 female visitors are even in the majority.
 Every year that age climbs and we get more and more female visitors.
 This year, for the third time in a row we have slightly more female than male visitors.

 My daughter says everyone dresses up.
 Is that true?

 Pretty much, for our female visitors even more so than for our male visitors.
-Also many girls do wear much shorter skirts than they usually do, but they are most certainly not required to do so.
+But certainly not everyone dresses up.

 Do you serve alcohol?

-Alcohol is served by the catering service, Maison Van Den Boer who has all necessary permits and uses experienced staff during our festival.
+Alcohol is served at the World Forum location which has all necessary permits and uses experienced staff during our festival.
 For our 18+ events all visitors have to show their ID to security.
 But though alcohol is served: consumption is limited.
 We are not a drinking feast.
 We keep our visitors so busy that they have neither the time nor the inclination to consume a lot of alcohol.

 Is there anything for me to do?

 Actually a lot of parents visit the festival with their children as it is fun for both.
-We have a wide range of activities for grown-ups, e.g. sake and whisky tastings, several panels and presentations, our video program caters to a wide range of tastes - except we do not show any "adult" videos - and for most people it is just a joy to watch our visitors.
+We have a wide range of activities for grown-ups, e.g. sake and whisky tastings, several panels and presentations, our video program caters to a wide range of tastes, however, we do not show any "adult" videos - and for most people it is just a joy to watch our visitors.

 Do I need a ticket?